 Data modeling and the AI lifecycle

-Artificial Intelligence is only as good as the data it understands.
 A strong data model keeps AI grounded, ensuring accurate outputs, real-time reasoning, and seamless system integration.
 Data modeling contributes to better AI by providing a structured framework for organizing, interpreting, and leveraging data effectively.
 It helps define the relationships between different data elements, ensuring that AI systems can access clean, consistent, and relevant information for training and decision-making.
 By establishing clear data schemas and reducing ambiguity, data modeling improves the quality and accuracy of machine learning models, reduces bias, enhances interpretability, and enables scalability.
 Ultimately, it lays the foundation for more intelligent, reliable, and efficient AI systems by aligning data with the goals and logic of AI algorithms.

 Conversely, AI can contribute to better data modeling by enabling advanced automation and intelligence throughout the modeling lifecycle.
 The current state of GenAI does not replace the synthesized knowledge of a subject-matter expert.
 It would take so much effort to create the prompts, that the user might as well specify the details directly in a data model.
-Nevertheless, we see the significant benefits of GenAI-aided data modeling, for example by leveraging GenAI to supplement descriptions and comments.
+Nevertheless, we see the significant benefits of intelligent assistance to data modeling, for example to alter about inconsistencies or possible optimization.
+GenAI can greatly increase the productivity of users, for example by suggesting descriptions and associations with previously defined glossary terms.
 Or by helping to identify meaning in existing structures that lack proper descriptions.

 Data modeling contributes to better AI